The Woodland School District Board of Directors

 Lesa chose to call Ariel/Woodland area home in 1992 after returning from Germany where her husband, Richard, was stationed with the U.S. Army.
 Lesa has been employed by the same Woodland business for more than two decades.

-Lesa and Richard have been married for more than 25 years and have two daughters: Alesha, a 2015 graduate of Woodland High School, and Katelyn, who currently attends Woodland schools.
+Lesa and Richard have been married for more than 25 years and have two daughters: Alesha, a 2015 graduate of Woodland High School, and Katelyn, who graduated in 2018.
 Lesa holds a Bachelor's Degree in Psychology from Western Washington University.

 “It’s an exciting time for our district with the addition of the new high school, but I believe we may face challenges with the growing population.
 My board experience with Lewis River Little League, the Woodland Rotary and the Planters Days Committee will help me serve the school board with discernment, integrity and our students’ best interest in mind.”

 Matt attended Woodland Public Schools, graduating with the class of 1999.
-He and his wife Kim have two children attending Woodland Schools.
-Matt holds a Bachelor’s degree in Human Development and Psychology with an emphasis in early childhood education from Washington State University.
+He and his wife Kim have three children attending Woodland Schools.
+Matt holds a Bachelor’s degree in Human Development and Psychology with an emphasis in Early Childhood Education from Washington State University.
+He currently works in the electric utility industry as a federal contractor with a special focus on teaching and learning for electrical engineers and other system operations staff, including designing, implementing and maintaining an entire training program.

 Steve moved to Cowlitz County in 1969 when he was five years old.
 He attended the Keslo School District for grades K-12.
 In 2006, he moved with his family to the Yale Valley.
 Steve has a daughter currently attending Woodland Public Schools.